mjthurber/Tahanan_Candle/README.md

 ## Features
 - Users can create/login to an account
-- View list of items available for purchase
+- View items available for purchase
-- Add items to cart and checkout
+- Add items to cart and checkout using Stripe
 - Fill out and send a contact form with EmailJS
 ![project screenshot](./project-cart-screenshot.png)